-As wood is exposed to the elements, years of expansion and contraction will take its toll.
+As wood is exposed to the elements, years of expansion and contraction will take their toll.
 But even if your hardwood windows have aged significantly it may still be an option to have them repaired.

 For sash windows, a complete overhaul is recommended every 10 years or so.
-You should expect to pay between £200-£250 per window.
+You should expect to pay between £200 to £250 per window.

 Fitting New Wooden Windows

 Completely replacing your wooden windows is the most expensive option, but it provides the best results and has a great visual impact.
-However, if insulation and energy savings are your prime concern the previous options are more cost effective.
+However, if insulation and energy savings are your prime concern the previous options are more cost-effective.